Wint3rmute/baczek.me/content/about.md

 ## ✈️ UAVs

 During 2019 I joined the [Academic Aviation Club](http://akl.pwr.edu.pl) - a student club from my university, dedicated to developing autonomous airplanes and drones.
-I've got the know-how to develop on top of ArduPilot-based flight controllers.
+I've got the know-how to develop on top of [ArduPilot](https://github.com/ArduPilot/ardupilot)-based flight controllers, designing systems aimed both for fully autonomous operation and for human-aircraft(s) cooperation.

 I've attended [SAE Aero Design 2020](https://www.saeaerodesign.com/) and my team has placed second in the Advance cathegory.